Skip to content

 Best Things To Do In New Delhi!

-“Of particular cultural significance,” writes UNESCO about the Humayun’s Tomb, which has been designated a World Heritage Site.
+“Of particular cultural significance,” writes UNESCO about the Humayun’s Tomb, designated a World Heritage Site.
 The tomb is dedicated to Nasiruddin Muhammad Humayun.
 He ruled the Great Mughal Empire of India for over ten years.
 Between 1562 and 1564, the construction of the tomb began.
-It is located in the center of the geometrically designed garden complex.
+It is located in the centre of the geometrically designed garden complex.

-The building looks magnificent and is characterized by its dome as well as the seven-meter-high platform on which it is located.
-Inside is a minimalist, yet fascinating room, which contains the mock tomb of the Mongol.
+The building looks magnificent and is characterized by its dome and the seven-meter-high platform on which it is located.
+Inside is a minimalist yet fascinating room containing the mock tomb of the Mongols.
 The garden in front of the tomb is also worth seeing.
 It has been designed symmetrically, which makes the whole place stand out.

 Gandhi Smriti Museum